Follow TV Tropes

 • Chloe starts the original 'Karma' story as someone who, though still entitled, has stopped bullying others.
 Over the course of that story she begins making genuine amends with those she hurt, gets her ego under control, learns to do good works even when there's no credit or glory to be gained, and improves herself to the point where she's judged worthy of wielding a Miraculous again.
 Despite having truly become a better person in the previous story and not morally regressing during this one, though, Chloe is punished by being driven to a mental breakdown and permanently institutionalized, seemingly just for being friends with Marinette.

 • Marinette herself is also subjected to this.
-Her 'karmic' punishments include being brutally beaten by Lila, her father being shot and almost killed by Lila, her family disowning her, and her losing her home and being forced to flee to the Order's monastery—where she essentially becomes their slave to boot.
+Her 'karmic' punishments include being brutally beaten by Lila, her father being shot and almost killed by Lila, her family disowning her, and her losing her home (to the point of having to sleep in a Cardboard Box Home for a night) and later being forced to flee to the Order's monastery and become their servant for life just so she has somewhere to live.
 But while Marinette was called out for actions such as stalking Adrien and not doing more to exonerate Adrien or deal with Lila, she never injured, killed, or enslaved anyone, and Adrien losing his family and home were primarily due to Gabriel being arrested on account of his own supervillainy and couldn't really be blamed on Marinette.
 (To a lesser extent, Adrien losing his house could also be blamed on him failing to show enough maturity for the Agreste brand's board to consider letting him take over the company once Gabriel was arrested, but that's also wasn't something Marinette did to him).
 It can thus read as if Marinette is being subjected to massive unjust punishments for things that weren't her fault.

 • The other new heroes are also harshly punished, including at one point being chased by a lynch mob, even though most of them didn't know about the things Marinette was criticized for doing and were essentially just punished for being Marinette's friends and superhero colleagues.
 (Ironically, Rose and Juleka—who in this story were the only ones who had seen firsthand that Adrien wasn't Mayura's willing accomplice—got off more lightly than the others, who had no way of knowing that until a year later when Alya dug up a video proving it.)